CodeAmend/tut-react-youtube-api-video-search/README.md

 -we only care about the: title, description and url -all properties of props from App component.
 - No state needed!
 So just a functional component.

+- this issue with: videoId from undefined
+-- React likes to load components quickly so we need a check -- if(!video) { return <div>Loading...</div> }